ZzeZzofas/FC-ABSS/readme.md

 ## System Overview
 - Microalgae-bacteria consortia remove nitrogen and phosphorus from the wastewater.
 - Light feedback loop: An LDR monitors intensity; ESP32 adjusts a high-CRI LED strip accordingly.
-- Temperature feedback loop: A DS18B20 sensor monitors water temperature; the ESP32 switches a heater via a relay module.
+- Temperature feedback loop: A DS18B20 sensor monitors water temperature; the microcontroller switches a heater via a relay module.
 - An oxygen pump ensures aerobic conditions for both bacteria and algae.

 ## Images